-The Association focuses on the most current thinking and developments in the electronic media curriculum with emphasis on interaction between the purposes, developments, and practices of the industry and imparting this information to future professionals.
-The Association serves as a forum for exposition, analysis and debate of issues of social importance, thus to develop members' awareness and sensitivity to their ramifications, which will ultimately be reflected in ways to help their students to develop as more thoughtful practitioners.
+BEA is concerned with electronic media curricula, placing an emphasis on interactions among the purposes, developments, and practices of the industry and imparting this information to future professionals.
+BEA serves as a forum for exposition, analysis and debate of issues of social importance to develop members' awareness and sensitivity to these issues and to their ramifications, which will ultimately help students develop as more thoughtful practitioners.

 BEA was established in 1955, initially as the Association for Professional Broadcast Education, but the current name was adopted in 1973.
 While the BEA organizational name reflects our historic roots in preparing college students to enter the radio & TV business, the members share a diversity of interests involving all aspects of telecommunications and electronic media.
 Over 2,600 professors, students and media professionals are currently individual members and approximately 275 college and university departments and schools are institutional members.
-Associate memberships are available for stations, cable systems, advertising agencies, law firms and individual professionals who share BEA's interests and support its goals.
+Corportate memberships are available for stations, manufacturers, cable systems, advertising agencies, law firms and industry professionals who share BEA's interests and support its goals.
 Members receive a discounted rate to our annual convention (that includes registration to the NAB Show), access to BEAweb.org's Social Networking Component, BEAconnect, and other members only sections of our website, membership to four BEA Interest Divisions, access to BEA's two scholarly publications, the Journal of Broadcasting & Electronic Media (published quarterly in hard copy) and the Journal of Radio & Audio Media (formerly Journal of Radio Studies, published semi-annually, available to members online).
+BEA also publishes the Journal of Media Education, an editor-reviewed pedagogical journal published electronically four times each year.
 Members also receive bimonthly newsletters that include timely information on BEA's paper competitions, the Festival of Media Arts, and discounts to products and services from BEA partners.